2020 & 2021 Public Procurement Thresholds

 Subsequently, the Government decided there will be no immediate changes to procurement policies for 2021.
 But from 1 January 2021 it will have the power to introduce new or temporary legislation.
 Any future move away from the EU Procurement directives may have an impact on the minimum timelines and processes for tenders. (e.g. advertising, response times etc.).

 One change that will be made is the switch from publishing adverts on TED (OJEU) to placing them on the Find a Tender Service (FTS).
 Most e-tendering systems have already incorporated these changes into their workings.
 So, this is only something that public sector buyers must do.

 Don’t forget Contracts Finder.
 The rules state that anything over £10k (central Government) or £25k local government needs to be published on contracts finder unless local rules or use of a framework allow for the market to be restricted.
 This requirement will remain after the UK leaves.
 The potential loophole of simply increasing local thresholds may be closed by the Government in time to come.

 If you need help with any aspects of tendering, contact us for an informal discussion about getting professional support.

-Public sector procurement threshold levels have increased slightly for 2020 for EU tenders.
-This relates to tenders advertised across the EU (OJEU tenders).
+Public sector procurement threshold levels have increased slightly for 2020 for high-value tenders.

 Procurement thresholds are driven by correctly calculating contract values over the typical contract term.
 Failure to get this right has serious consequences.